quintuple-lained/TheWandgame2025/README.md

     "The worst thing that can happen is someone calling me a keyboard designer."
 Who the F... is Alice

+## ALL IN ONE ORDER ##

-YOU CAN BUY THE WHOLE KIT HERE AT KEBBSUPPLY TRUSTED VENDOR OF CHOICE WITH CHEAP INTERNATIONAL SHIPPING, EVERYTHING YOU NEED IN ONE PLACE HIGHLY RECOMMENDED             [buy here](https://keeb.supply/products/endgame)
+YOU CAN BUY THE WHOLE KIT HERE AT KEBBSUPPLY TRUSTED VENDOR OF CHOICE WITH CHEAP INTERNATIONAL SHIPPING, EVERYTHING YOU NEED IN ONE PLACE HIGHLY RECOMMENDED.             [buy here](https://keeb.supply/products/endgame)

+Please check out this awesome buildguide, all you need, still had no time to make my own and tbh can't do a better one.
+Thx @KeebSupply [BUILD GUIDE AND SUPPLIES](https://docs.keeb.supply/endgame/)